ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 <!-- TODO: Add image of visibility track from level sequence -->

-### Update layouts
+### Updating

 To manage loaded layouts, click on the AYON icon in Unreal’s main taskbar, and select **Manage**.

 ![Unreal OP Tools Manage](assets/unreal_openpype_tools_manage.png)

 You will get a list of all the assets that have been loaded in the project.
 The version number will be in red if it isn’t the latest version.

 To update the layout:
 - Right click on the element that has available updates.